A Two-Step Pre-Processing for Semidefinite Programming: Introduction

 \section{Introduction}

-There has been much recent interest in semidefinite programming (SDP), based on the realisation that it provides very tight relaxations to non-convex problems in a variety of domains, including statistics and core machine learning \cite{NIPS20042628,dahl2008covariance,NIPS20176645}, computer vision \cite{schweighofer2008globally}, automatic control \cite{boyd1994linear,7979611}, and robotics \cite{6907313}.
+There has been much recent interest in semidefinite programming (SDP), based on the realisation that it provides very tight relaxations for non-convex problems in a variety of domains, including statistics and core machine learning \cite{NIPS20042628,dahl2008covariance,NIPS20176645}, computer vision \cite{schweighofer2008globally}, automatic control \cite{boyd1994linear,7979611}, and robotics \cite{6907313}.
 Often, these instances can be seen as relaxations of certain non-convex polynomial optimisation problems \cite{schweighofer2008globally,Lavaei2012,Waki2012,NieDemmel,NIPS20176645}.

-In these cases, the instances are sparse, structured, and strictly feasible \cite[cf. Theorem 3.2]{NieDemmel}.
-In solving them, one can exploit the structure and sparsity by a certain matrix-completion technique \cite{Grone,Fukuda2001,Kim2012,Bergman2016,Raghunathan2016}.
-Many examples of the use of this pre-processing abound in control \cite{7979611}, power systems \cite{6756976,Marecek2016}, and statistics \cite{dahl2008covariance}.
-Such pre-processing can lead to the violation of Slater constraint qualification (CQ), though, which is pre-requisite for most commonly-used interior-point methods to work.
-(A simple example of an instance of linear programming violating the Slater condition is $\min_{x, y \ge 0} x$ s.t. $x = y$, which has no relative interior.)
-Combined with the fact that matrix-completion pre-processing is often used prior to running standard interior-point methods, this reduces many applications of semidefinite programming to heuristics, with little or no guarantees of their actual convergence.
+Instances of semidefinite programming obtained as relaxations of polynomial optimisation problems, among others, are sparse, structured, and strictly feasible (cf. Theorem 3.2 in \cite{NieDemmel}).
+One can exploit the structure and sparsity using the so-called chordal decomposition \cite{Grone,blair1993introduction,Fukuda2001,Kim2012,Bergman2016,zheng2020chordal}, which we introduce formally in the next section.
+For example, one can use chordal-decomposition in pre-processing \cite{Fukuda2001}.
+Many examples of the use of chordal-decomposition pre-processing abound in control \cite{7979611}, power systems \cite{Marecek2016,6692873,6756976}, and statistics \cite{dahl2008covariance}, but it turns out that such pre-processing can lead to non-trivial numerical issues, as has been recently explained by \cite{Raghunathan2016}.

-Further pre-processing, which is known as (partial) facial reduction \cite{borwein1981facial,Pataki2015}, can address the lack of a point in the relative interior, in violation of Slater constraint qualification.
-This further pre-processing has so far been tested largely on small-scale instances \cite[cf.]{borwein1981facial,Pataki2015,Pataki2017}, in general, and has not been used in conjunction with the matrix-completion pre-processing.
+Other types of pre-processing can, in fact, address numerical issues.
+Notably, (partial) facial reduction \cite{borwein1981facial,Pataki2015,Pataki2017} addresses issues associated with a lack of a strictly feasible point, as defined in the next section.
+Nevertheless, facial-reduction pre-processing has, so far, attracted much less interest, and has not been used in conjunction with the chordal decomposition, yet.